 - Cancers such as esophagus, liver, colon, larynx, etc.

-While not everyone who has an AUD will go on to have these health issues, many will, and others will experience ongoing health issues from compromised immune systems and more.
+While not everyone who has an AUD will go on to have these health issues, many will, and others will experience chronic diseases from compromised immune systems and more.

 Now that you know a little more about alcohol and alcohol-related terms, let’s dive a bit deeper so you can answer the question, “Am I an alcoholic?”.